 Activity D.4 - Policies, agreements, and contracts.
 Ensure WACD complies with written commitments and upholds WACD Guiding Principles in WACD business operations.

 Activity D.5 - Human resources.
 Staff are clear about their role, responsibilities, and annual goals.
 They understand WACD employee policies.
 Staff see opportunities for learning and growth.

-• Measure D.5.a - Updated job descriptions for all staff and initiate a salary and benefits survey in FY25.
+• Measure D.5.a - Initiate a benefits survey in FY26.